 TL;DR

 Google Business Profile (formerly Google My Business) is not really a directory — it is Google's owned-listing tool.
 Contractors claim and control their own listing on Google Search and Maps.
-There is no editorial verification, no curated set, no "we said yes or no." ProFix Directory is an editorial Ohio home-services directory with documented license and permit verification.
-The two tools are complementary, not competitive — most Ohio homeowners benefit from using both.
+There is no editorial verification, no curated set, no "we said yes or no." ProFix Directory is a national home-services directory with documented public-record verification.
+The two tools are complementary, not competitive — most homeowners benefit from using both.

-• Google Business Profile is global, free for contractors, and self-claimed.
-ProFix Directory is Ohio-only, $10–$35/year per metro for contractors, and editorially verified.
+- Google Business Profile is global, free for contractors, and self-claimed.
+ProFix Directory covers all 50 states plus DC, is free for homeowners, and uses editorial public-record evidence.

-• Google Maps is the most-used Ohio business surface in existence.
+- Google Maps is the most-used local business surface in existence.
 ProFix surfaces public-record evidence that Google does not display.

-• Use Google Business Profile to read reviews and find distance.
-Use ProFix to verify license and permits.
+- Use Google Business Profile to read reviews and find distance.
+Use ProFix to review transparent evidence and one-tap call options.
 Use both before hiring.

 Quick comparison